electrode-io/car-buying/instructions.md

   ![alt text][user2]

+  ### Testing
+  Electrode is already setup to run tests along with `eslint` checks.
+We have already added a basic test for `Home.jsx`.
+Running the command `npm test` will run the tests for you.
+  We want you to add a test for the `User.jsx` component that you just created.
+Add a new file `user.spec.jsx` under `test/client/components`.
+You can start by adding a basic test similar to the `home.spec.jsx` and refer [here](./test/client/components/user.spec.jsx) for help.

   Congratulations!
 You've finished the main focus of today's workshop.
 Now its time to try some coding your own :-)

   ## Going on your own